ScalablyTyped/Distribution/readme.md

 `DefinitelyScala` is an awesome project, but it's not finished.
 This project tries to pick up where it left off and finish the task.

-The converter, `tso`, powers `ScalablyTyped` with a huge set of features not frequently found elsewhere:
+ScalablyTypedConverter powers `ScalablyTyped` with a huge set of features not frequently found elsewhere:
 - Parser for ~all of Typescript
 - Keeps ~all comments
 - Full handling of dependencies between libraries, including those outside of `DefinitelyTyped`